fadion/strongoose/README.md

 ## References

-References are handled by passing in a model as type, which automatically builds the correct schema: `{ type: mongoose.Schema.Types.ObjectId, ref: 'ModelName' }`.
+References are handled by passing in a model as type, which automatically builds the correct schema.
 Returning to the firstmost example, the code below adds a reference to an array of `Team` on `User.teams`.

 ```typescript
 class User extends Strongoose {